Data Recovery in the Case of B Series Appliance Replacement

 - Verify that all Jump Clients, Jumpoints, options, and settings function as expected.

 There should be no need to deploy new client software.
-Instead, the original clients should reconnect with the new appliance automatically.
+Instead, the original clients should reconnect with the new B Series Appliance automatically.

-In cases where you have replaced a failed hardware appliance, it will be necessary to dispose of the failed hardware.
-First, you may wish to wipe the appliance of all sensitive data.
-You can wipe the appliance by taking these steps:
+In cases where you have replaced a failed hardware B Series Appliance, it will be necessary to dispose of the failed hardware.
+First, you may wish to wipe the B Series Appliance of all sensitive data.
+You can wipe the B Series Appliance by taking these steps:

-- Log into the /appliance web interface of the defective appliance.
+- Log into the /appliance web interface of the defective B Series Appliance.

 - Browse to the Status > Basics page.